graph-massivizer/graph-inceptor-graphma/graphma-betatesting/README.md

    - To build the project and verify that everything is set up correctly, go to `View > Tool Windows > Gradle`.
    - In the Gradle tool window, navigate to `Tasks > build > build` and double-click to run the build task.

-5. **Run Beta Tests**:
+5. **Perform Beta Tests**:
-   - Navigate to the test directory in any of the modules.
+   - Navigate to the **graphma-betatesting** submodule.
-   - Right-click on any test and select `Run 'TestName'` to execute the test and observe the output.

-## Further Steps
-After setting up the project, you can start beta testing as per the defined test cases or testing procedures.
-Ensure to keep track of any issues or bugs in the project's issue tracker or designated documentation.

-## Getting Help
-If you encounter any issues during setup or testing, consult the [IntelliJ IDEA documentation](https://www.jetbrains.com/idea/documentation/) or seek help on StackOverflow and the JetBrains community forums.
+   - The tasks (scenario 1 - 5) are described in the **test** package.
+   - We use the junit-jupiter framework with the corresponding gradle plugin.
+Thus, the beta tester should be able to run the tests from the IDE (e.g. Intellj).